 A process art activity is easy to set up with wood blocks.
 In this activity, kids paint wood blocks to use as stamps, transferring shapes onto paper to make beautiful designs.

-We noticed how the blocks were making colorful designs on the cardboard as we turned them over to paint all sides.
-This was all the inspiration needed to use the blocks as stamps in a painting activity.
+We decided to paint some of the blocks to add interest to our collection.
+We noticed how the blocks made colorful designs on the cardboard as we turned them over to paint all sides.
+That was all the inspiration needed to use the blocks as wood blocks paint stamps in an art activity.

 Related: Homemade Painting Tools for Preschool Art Activities